Andrey-Pominov/PvpAnalytics/README.md

 - API controllers are minimal and operate directly on entities (DTOs can be added later)
 - Health endpoint: `GET /api/health`
 - AuthService uses ASP.NET Core Identity with JWT + refresh tokens; extend via `IdentityService` if additional policies/claims are needed
+- Structured logging is enabled in ingestion and auth paths (`LogsController`, `CombatLogIngestionService`, `AuthController`, `IdentityService`) to surface key events and failure diagnostics.
 - Postman collection example is provided in earlier conversation; generate via OpenAPI if needed

 ## License